heretolya/filechat/README.md

 When you ask a question:
 1. Your question is turned into an embedding
 2. Relevant chunks collected using similarity search
-3. Thos chunks along with your question sent to LLM
+3. Those chunks along with your question sent to Ollama
-4. LLM generates an answer based on that context
+4. Ollama generates an answer based on that context

 ## Usage